emacs-mirror/emacs/mps/readme.txt

 2014-07-04  GDR_   Link to hotfix for WOW64 bug.
 2016-03-24  RB_    Adding support for FreeBSD with Clang/LLVM.
 2020-05-22  PNJ_   Changed to BSD 2-clause licence.
+2023-02-02  RB_    Migrating from Ravenbrook Perforce to GitHub.
 ==========  =====  ======================================================

 .. _PNJ: mailto:pnj@ravenbrook.com